CleverBytes/acl/README.md

 # Acl

 ACL or access control list is a list of permissions attached to a specific object for certain users.
-This ACL is designed to be used in a phoneix (Elixir) project and handles all your permissions managment.
+This ACL is designed to be used in a phoenix (Elixir) project and handles all your permissions management.
- It requires following depedencies
+ It requires following dependencies